Use slides

 $ git diff <first 5 characters> README.md

 Now we’re going to talk about restoring an older version.
-Open editor and replace the contents of README.md
+Open editor and replace the contents of README.md with

 anything.
 Junk text.

-(notice it tells us how to revert)git checkout
+git status (notice it tells us how to revert)git checkout to bring back previous version of README.md

 $ git checkout HEAD README.md